Open Banking

 Third-party vendors and senders are growing and influencing the nationwide payment ecosystem, which means Nacha compliance is more critical than ever.
 It’s also worth noting that Nacha constantly updates its compliance standards to keep up with technological developments and ACH payment methods, so your business needs to keep track of those changes.

-When you use certain banking solutions, most Nacha compliance standards are built into the technology and systems that you use.
-As long as you keep up with the basics and use a trusted ACH payment solution, you can focus on your business with little worry.
+The good thing is that when you use banking solutions, most compliance standards are built into these technologies and systems.
+As long as you keep up with the basics and use a trusted ACH payment system, you can focus on your business with little worry.
+For example, Trustly is a Nacha Preferred Partner for online banking and account verification.

 Let Trustly Do the Heavy Lifting for Your Business